algolia/kubernetes-hands-on/11-probes/README.md

 ### TCP probe

-The `tcp` probe let you configure a TCP port that k8s will try to connect to.
+The `tcp` probe let you configure a TCP port that Kubernetes will try to connect to.
 If it does not manage to establish a connection the probe will be considered unhealthy:

 ```yaml
 livenessProbe: